everknow/decent-requirements/README.md

 - collect information from social media
 - define a series of heuristics to activate on top of the collected data to infer business metrics

+The BI team
 **SHOULD**
 - shape the analytics backend traversals over graph indices
 - produce a series of reports and graphical representation of the acquired data and business metrics
 - activate a series of clustering techniques to identify unexpected patterns in data

-**COULD**
+The BI team
-- produce a risk management tool for the partners and affiliates organisations
+**COULD** produce a risk management tool for the partners and affiliates organisations

 Partners
-**MUST**
-- collectively agree on a series of valuable business metrics that can be derived from the collected data
+**MUST** collectively agree on a series of valuable business metrics that can be derived from the collected data

+Partners
 **SHOULD**
 - produce a risk profile associated to NFTs
 - produce a risk profile associated to collectors and investors